godber/ATOM/README.rst

 ~~~~

 These are presentations that Austin has given as part of his ATOM presentations
 (Austin's Thing of the Month lightning presentations).
+These are all intended
+as brief, ~15 min, lighting talks.

 Presentations
 =============